Open Data Hub logo

 3. Click the Workbenches tab.

-4. If the workbench that you want to use is not already running, click the action menu () beside the workbench, and click Start.
+4. If the status of the workbench that you want to use is Running, skip to the next step.

 The Status column changes from Stopped to Starting when the workbench server is starting, and then to Running when the workbench has successfully started.

-6. In the Activity Bar, click the Extensions icon (The Extensions icon).
+6. In the Activity Bar, click the Extensions icon (Extensions icon).

 7. Search for the name of the extension you want to install.